ginigangadharan/sitev2/_pages/terraform.md

 - keep configurations in directories

-## Understanding Attributes & Outputs
+## Attributes & Outputs in Terraform

 Get details of created resources and use it for further steps.